jordanbsanders/jordanbsanders/README.md

 I have served as a Developer, Technical Lead, Software Architect, and Chief Technologist for nearly two decades.
 With proficiency in languages such as Ruby, JavaScript, Java, Python, PHP, SQL, and more, I take a hands-on approach to stay connected with the ever-evolving landscape of technology.

 Throughout my career, I've led the technology departments for three organizations, including one I co-founded.
 From developing innovative solutions to leading cross-functional teams, my contributions have consistently driven success.
-Please see my Projects section below for some of my noteworthy achievements.
+Please see my Noteworthy Projects link above for more details on some of my achievements.

 I excel in both autonomous and collaborative environments, having worked closely with C-level leadership, internally and externally, across organizations of all sizes.
 My approach is focused on business results over technological idealism which has proven to be a successful formula throughout my career.